• Skip to primary navigation

 Why we love this recipe

-• Cheese gougeres are one of my favourite make ahead Christmas nibbles.
-You can reheat them in the oven or they can even be frozen.
+• These cheese choux canapes are one of my favourite make ahead Christmas recipes.
+You can make them a couple of days ahead and reheat them in the oven to crisp up, or they can be frozen.

-• They take under 10 minutes to prepare and can be enjoyed warm or cold.
+• Cheese gougeres take just 10 minutes to prepare and can be enjoyed at room temperature or cold.

 Ingredients notes and substitutions